Police end standoff with toy tiger

 Bruce Grubb, 24, thought he saw a real tiger on his farm in Peterhead, Scotland.

 Police arrived but stayed in their cars to devise a strategy.
-It took Grubb an hour to realized it was a stuffed toy.
+It took Grubb an hour to realize it was a stuffed toy.

 "We appreciate that it was a false call made with genuine good intent," said the Facebook post.